Home

 Awareness-raising measures to increase visibility

-Cultural platforms also played an important role: a EURO trailer was shown at the Rendez-Vous Bundesplatz, a stand provided information about the tournament at the BEA Expo, and numerous children danced in Bern Ball Magic T-shirts at the Dancefestival.
+Cultural platforms also played an important role: the promotional film for the Host City of Bern was shown at the Rendez-Vous Bundesplatz, information about the tournament was provided at a stand at the BEA Expo, and numerous children danced in Bern Ballzauber T-shirts at the Tanzfest dance festival.

 The key players in the region are: